Tasfia266/Object-Detection/README.md

-Object detection using two pretrained network mobile-netssd and yolov4.
+# Object detection using two pretrained network mobilenet-ssd and yolov4.
 The models are trained using google colab.